wbabik/Practical_computing/Class_6/Class_6.md

       * [Exercise 4](#exercise-4)
       * [Exercise 5](#exercise-5)
   * [Running jobs in the background with screen](#running-jobs-in-the-background-with-screen)

 ***

 ## `if` conditional

-The `if` statement is used to construct commands that will be executed only if some extra conditions are fulfilled.
+The `if` statement is used to construct commands that will be executed only if some conditions are fulfilled.
 The general syntax is:

 ``` bash
 if [ condition ]	# Condition has to be enclosed in square braces [] and separated from braces with spaces